It Shows Their Frustration: PM Modi Slams Congress, Yuvraj Rahul Gandhi For Nashedi Remark On Youths In UP

 Trending Photos

-VARANASI: Prime Minister Narendra Modi launched a scathing attack on Congress leader Rahul Gandhi during a public rally in Varanasi, rebuking his disparaging remarks suggesting that "people in Varanasi are lying drunk."
-PM Modi condemned this language, stating, "Congress Yuvraj says that youth of Kashi & UP are 'nashedi'.
+VARANASI: Prime Minister Narendra Modi on Friday launched a scathing attack on Congress leader Rahul Gandhi during a public rally in Varanasi, rebuking his disparaging remarks suggesting that "young people in Varanasi are lying drunk."
+PM Modi condemned this language, stating, "Congress Yuvraj says that youth of Kashi & UP are 'Nma ashedi'.
 What kind of language is this?
 Now they are taking out their frustration on the youth of Uttar Pradesh.
 The youth of UP are busy in building a developed state."

 UP's Decisive Support For NDA